Why you may feel hungry all the time?

 Protein is the building blocks of our body as it helps make up our body’s lean mass.

 By consuming more protein you may consume fewer calories because protein helps reduce the production of the hormone ghrelin (the hunger hormone) and increases peptide YY, which tells our bodies that we are full.
-As a guide, consume around 0.8-1.2 g of protein, per pound of body mass.

 You are not eating enough fiber